 She was kicked off her flight.
 When she asks the TSA officer if they think she is actually a threat they say “no, no, but your attitude…”

-so let me get this straight, this is retaliatory for my attitude, this is not making the airways safer, this is retaliatory,
+She asks, “so let me get this straight, this is retaliatory for my attitude, this is not making the airways safer, this is retaliatory,” to which the TSA officer responds, “pretty much yes.”

 Here’s the kicker.
 When she asks, “is this legal?”
 The TSA clown confidently responds “yes it is.”
 And there you have it.
 The very definition of a power trip superfluous to the safety of people these officials are supposed to be serving and protecting.
 Sound familiar?